MarcoFloo/Bestiopsychologist/content/project/HR Data Ana/index.md

 AUC Curve:  A receiver operating characteristic curve, or ROC curve, is a graphical plot that illustrates the diagnostic ability of a binary classifier system as its discrimination threshold is varied.
 AUC stands for "Area under the ROC Curve."
 AUC measures the entire two-dimensional area underneath the entire ROC curve.

+Ultimately our goal is to create a model to predict whether an employee will turnover.
+Logistic regression is a statistical technique that can differentiate which factors are significant with a dichotomous outcome (e.g., to leave or to stay).
+Adding machine learning techniques then allows us to understand the strength of our predictive modelin in a more exact fashion`.

 **HR Data Analytics Project: Background**